MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 - **-hippocampi** Select method to be used for hippocampi (& amygdalae) segmentation; options are: subfields,first,aseg

+- **-thalami** Select method to be used for thalamic segmentation; options are: nuclei,first,aseg

 - **-white_stem** Classify the brainstem as white matter

 Options common to all 5ttgen algorithms